Thynix/pyProbe/README.md

 **Please note: I don't know if I'm setting this up in a sane way.
 If not, please yell at me about it.**

 If appropriate roles for these don't already exist, create them.
 Then create the database and grant sufficient privileges.
+There are many ways to authenticate; this guide will use [peer authentication](http://www.postgresql.org/docs/current/static/auth-methods.html#AUTH-PEER), which maps operating system user names to PostgreSQL users.

     # su postgres
-    $ createuser -P pyprobe-maint
+    $ createuser pyprobe-maint
-    $ createuser -P pyprobe-add
+    $ createuser pyprobe-add
-    $ createuser -P pyprobe-read
+    $ createuser pyprobe-read
     $ createdb probe-results
     $ psql -c 'GRANT CREATE ON DATABASE "probe-results" TO "pyprobe-maint"'

 The tables do not exist yet, so privileges cannot be assigned for them.
 They will be assigned by the maintenance user after creating the tables.

+Copy `database.config_sample` to `database.config` and set the usernames and database name.
+(Passwords need not be specified if they are not used.)
+Set the mapping between system users and PostgreSQL users - this may involve `/etc/postgresql/9.2/main/pg_ident.conf` and `/etc/postgresql/9.2/main/pg_hba.conf`.
+For example, in `pg_ident.conf`:

+    # MAPNAME       SYSTEM-USERNAME         PG-USERNAME
+    pyprobe         freenet                 pyprobe-maint
+    pyprobe         freenet                 pyprobe-read
+    pyprobe         freenet                 pyprobe-add

+And in `pg_hba.conf`:

+    # TYPE  DATABASE        USER            ADDRESS                 METHOD
+    local   probe-results   pyprobe-maint                           peer map=pyprobe
+    local   probe-results   pyprobe-add                             peer map=pyprobe
+    local   probe-results   pyprobe-read                            peer map=pyprobe
-If first setting things up, copy `probe.config_sample` and `analyze.config_sample` to `probe.config` and `analyze.config` respectively.
-Then set the usernames, passwords, and database name, and run `tools/update_db.py` to create the tables and set privileges.

-If migrating from from the sqlite version of pyProbe, run `tools/migrate_from_sqlite.py`.
+Then reload the PostgreSQL configuration.
+If there is nothing to migrate, run `fnprobe/update_db.py` to create the tables and set privileges.
+If migrating from from the sqlite version of pyProbe, run `fnprobe/migrate_from_sqlite.py` to do the same and then insert records from SQLite.

 ## Usage